 Dr. Phillips is also a co-author or editor of Disorders of Body Image, Handbook on Obsessive-Compulsive and Related Disorders, and other books.
 To visit her Amazon author page and see her books, please visit https://www.amazon.com/Katharine-A.-Phillips/e/B000AQ6NHI/ref=sr_tc_img_2_0?qid=1513628158&sr=1-2-acs

 Dr. Phillips is on the scientific advisory boards of the Anxiety and Depression Association of America, the American Society of Clinical Psychopharmacology, and the International OCD Foundation.
 She is on the Board of Directors of The Canadian Institute for Obsessive Compulsive Disorders (an international organization).
 She also serves on many editorial boards.
 She is a Fellow of the American College of Neuropsychopharmacology, a member of the American College of Psychiatrists, and a Distinguished Life Fellow of the American Psychiatric Association.

 Dr. Phillips graduated with honors from Dartmouth College and Dartmouth Medical School.
 She then did her psychiatry residency at McLean Hospital/Harvard Medical School.
-For 23 years she was on the faculty of Brown University, where she was Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University; she is currently an Adjunct Professor at Brown.
+For 23 years she was on the faculty of Brown University, where she was Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
 She is now in New York City, where she is Professor of Psychiatry at Weill Cornell Medical College, Cornell University.
-She practices at the Weill Cornell Psychiatry Specialty Center at New York-Presbyterian/Weill Cornell Medical Center (but she is currently able to see patients only by video).
+She practices at the Weill Cornell Psychiatry Specialty Center at New York-Presbyterian/Weill Cornell Medical Center.

 To see Dr. Phillips' curriculum vitae, please click here.